microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

           AuthKey:
             KeyVault:

-Adding an empty subkey named "KeyVault" will cause msticpy to use a secret name build from the path of the setting.
+Adding an empty subkey named ``KeyVault`` will cause msticpy to use a secret name build from the path of the setting.
 This is the default usage.
 In this example, the secret name will be "TIProviders-OpenPageRank-Args-AuthKey".